Day with Daeradar

 Celeborn dismounted his horse, the couple archers who had accompanied him on the journey to Rivendell doing the same behind him as dark-haired guards approached them to take their horses.
 The Elf lord smiled as he cast his light eyes to the house of Elrond before him, glad he had traveled to Imladris for a pleasurable occasion.
 Such matters were far and few between in this time of darkness.
 He then turned to the gray-cloaked archers waiting patiently behind him, his smile lingering.

-"We are prepared when you are, hír-nín," Haldir, the young guard in his patrol, said with a slight but respectful nod.
+"We are prepared when you are, hír-nín," Haldir, the young captain of the guard, said with a slight but respectful nod.
 When he met Celeborn's gaze, a matching smile graced his fair features.

 The Elf lord returned the nod.
 He had been anticipating this visit since Galadriel had made the same journey, and he wished not to delay.
 Celeborn led the way up the steps, Haldir and the remaining two archers following close behind, and the wooden door was opened once they reached the porch.

-Golden-haired Glorfindel stepped through, a smile on his handsome face, with Erestor, the lord of Imladris' chief advisor, a step behind him.
+Golden-haired Glorfindel stepped through, a smile residing in his fair features, with Erestor, the lord of Imladris' chief advisor, a step behind him.
 They both bowed respectfully to their guests.
 "Suilaid, Lord Celeborn," the twice-born warrior greeted once they straightened again.
 "You are expected by the Lord and Lady."

 "Right this way," the thinner, dark-haired Elf added.